microcks/community/JOIN-OUR-MEETINGS.md

 ## 3. Get Your Zoom Invite
    - Click on the meeting in the agenda:
    ![](./assets/images/join-our-meetings-3.png)
+   ℹ️ Please note, you can also click the "Register" button at the bottom to jump directly to the registration step, skipping a step.

    - In the meeting details, select the Zoom link:
    ![](./assets/images/join-our-meetings-4.png)